 Reward expiration.
 Ideally, your cash back rewards will never expire.
 However, if a cash back credit card has set an expiration for rewards, it should be long enough to give you a chance to use your rewards.
 If the credit card you’re considering has a minimum redemption amount and a rewards expiration date, consider whether you’ll be able to accumulate enough rewards to reach redemption before they begin to expire.

-Signup bonus.
-It’s common for cash back credit cards to offer a signup bonus to new cardholders who spend a certain amount of money within the first several weeks of opening the credit card.
-For example, you might earn $150 cash back if you spend $1,000 on purchases within the first 90 days of using the credit card.
-As appealing as a signup bonus may be, consider whether you’ll be able to meet the spending requirements in the time you’re given.
+Introductory offers.
+Some cash back credit cards could offer an introductory offer to new cardholders who spend a certain amount of money within the first several weeks of opening the credit card.
+But as appealing as this introductory offer may be, consider whether you’ll be able to meet the spending requirements in the time you’re given.

 APR.
 Interest rates on cash back credit cards tend to be higher than rates on cards without rewards.
 With a cash back credit card, you should always pay your balance in full each month to get the maximum benefit from your rewards credit card.
 If there’s a chance you will carry a balance, a card with a lower interest rate is better.